Meri Jung: Plot

-Geeta calls him on a beach to appreciate his efforts and kindness at the canteen.
-They fall in love.
-Thakral's son Vikram Thakral (Javed Jaffrey), a spoiled brat, not knowing anything about Arun, teases Geeta, which irritates the couple.
-Soon things take an ugly turn and Arun beats up Vikram.

 Dr. Mathur wants to appreciate and compensate Arun for the risky effort he took to save his wife.
 He calls him for a get-together in his mansion.
 Dr. Mathur gives Arun a blank cheque.
 Arun rejects the offers politely and says he did for his self-satisfaction.
 He then finds the same piano with the sticker of Bhagwat Geeta of Krishna which his father used to play and was auctioned.
 His memories are refreshed again and with the emotional request he tells Dr. Mathur that this piano is very significant to him and asks for it.
-Dr. Mathur very happily gives him the piano.
+Dr. Mathur very happily gives the piano and asks him the reason for accepting this small fees.
+He tells the Mathur family his tragic story.
+He says that his mother was never seen after his father's death, and he assumes that she is dead.

+Geeta calls Arun on a beach to appreciate his efforts and kindness at the canteen.
+They both fall in love.
+Thakral's son Vikram Thakral (Javed Jaffrey), a spoilt brat, not knowing anything about Arun, teases Geeta, which irritates the couple.
+Soon things take an ugly turn and Arun beats up Vikram.

-One day at Arun's home, Mr. Mathur sees a photo of the former's mother hanging on the wall.
-He immediately recognises the face with the patient he was handling for mental disorders.
-Arun and his sister request them to take them to her.
+Dr. Mathur sees a photo of his mother hanging in the wall.
+She immediately recognises the face with the patient she is handling for mental disorders.
+Arun and his sister request them to take to her.
 In the mental hospital they see their mother.
 Her memories had stopped on the day of the incident; she feels that their children are eight and five, staying with father.
-Arun brings her mother to his house and tries to make her come back to normal; she regains her memory on hearing the song "Zindagi Har Kadam..."
+Arun brings her mother to his house and tries to make her come back to normal; she resumes her memory on hearing the song "Zindagi Har Kadam..."

-Meanwhile, Vikram wants to exact revenge on Arun and devises a plan to trap Komal who studies in the same college.
+Vikram plans to trap Arun's sister Komal and learns she studies in the same college to exact revenge.
 He tries to impress her by his charms, dancing skills, and ways of flattering people.
 The plan works.
 Komal falls for him and he convinces her to run away with him (so that he can publicly defame Arun by leaving his sister).
-At the planned moment, one of Vikram's ex-girlfriends shows up and tells Komal of Vikram's evil intentions.
-In the ensuing argument, Vikram murders his girlfriend which is witnessed by Dr. Mathur's family.
+At the planned moment, when one of Vikram's ex-girlfriends, Indu Gupta, shows up and tells Komal of Vikram's evil intentions.
+In the ensuing argument, Vikram murders Indu which is witnessed by the Dr. Mathur's family.

 Arun had been waiting for this moment to take revenge on Thakral.
 He steps in as the prosecutor against Thakral who is defending his son.
 The case moves to and fro and, in the end, Arun has the upper hand.
 Thakral kidnaps Arun's mother and attempts to blackmail him.
-Arun goes to save his mother and is beaten up by Thakral's goons near a Camp-Cola store.
+Arun goes to save his mother and is beaten up by Thakral's goons.
 Even though injured, Arun fights back.
 In an attempt to shoot Arun, Thakral shoots his friend's son and is jailed.
 He is unsuccessful in saving his son, who is given the death penalty.
 Thakral becomes a mentally unstable person.